-Grant of Performance Share Award

-(a) Performance Share Award.
-In consideration of the Participant's agreement to provide services to The Kraft Heinz Company, a corporation organized under the laws of Delaware (the "Company"), or any of its Affiliates, and, as applicable, in consideration for the Participant's agreement to the non-competition and non-solicitation covenants provided in the attached Appendix A or specified in the Employment Agreement with Participant, and for other good and valuable consideration, the Company hereby grants as of the date set forth in the Performance Share Award Notice or specified in the Employment Agreement with Participant (each referred to as the "Notice") to the Participant named in the Notice (the "Participant") a Performance Share Award with respect to the Performance Period set forth in the Notice, this Performance Share Award Agreement, including any appendices (this "Agreement"), and the Company's 2016 Omnibus Incentive Plan, as amended from time to time (the "Omnibus Plan").
+- 1. Grant of Performance Share Award. - Performance Share Award.
+In consideration of the Participant's agreement to provide services to The Kraft Heinz Company, a corporation organized under the laws of Delaware (the "Company"), or any of its Affiliates, and, as applicable, in consideration for the Participant's agreement to the noncompetition and non-solicitation covenants provided in the attached Appendix A or specified in the Employment Agreement with Participant, and for other good and valuable consideration, the Company hereby grants as of the date set forth in the Performance Share Award Notice or specified in the Employment Agreement with Participant (each referred to as the "Notice") to the Participant named in the Notice (the "Participant") a Performance Share Award with respect to the Performance Period set forth in the Notice, subject to the terms and provisions of the Notice, this Performance Share Award Agreement, including any appendices (this "Agreement"), and the Company's 2016 Omnibus Incentive Plan, as amended from time to time (the "Omnibus Plan").
 Unless and until the Performance Share Award becomes payable in the manner set forth in Section 3 hereof, the Participant shall have no right to payment of the Performance Share Award.
-Prior to general assets of the Company, payable (if at all) from the
+Prior to payment of the Performance Share Award, the Performance Share Award shall represent an unsecured obligation of the Company, payable (if at all) from the general assets of the Company.